A Ridiculous Rule Is Allowing 'True Detective' To Go Up Against 'Breaking Bad' At The Emmys

 The jarring line there is the fact that any miniseries that conveniently has a “created by” credit can’t be labelled a miniseries unless a petition is submitted.

-It’s a rule that has allowed “American Horror Story” to be nominated first as a drama and later as a miniseries after it lost to “Homeland” at the 2012 Golden Globes in the drama category.
+It’s a rule that has allowed “American Horror Story” to be nominated as a drama a miniseries after it lost to “Homeland” at the 2012 Golden Globes in the drama category.

 The move was met with a lot of backlash from critics who claimed the show thought it had a better chance of winning in the Outstanding TV movie or miniseries category.
 But honestly it seems kind of weird for a show with a revolving cast and storyline to receive the same treatment as longer dramas.